Webcasts of PACS 164-A, B & C

 So what is PACS 164C?

 It is an in-depth study of what M.K.
 Gandhi called “the greatest power at the disposal of humankind.”
 The greatest-and arguably, the most neglected.
 What can we learn from the theory, history and potential of this great force?
 How can we practice it safely and effectively?
-These and more are questions we will be looking into.
+We will be looking into these and other questions.
 There are no formal pre-requisites for this course except the following:

 - familiarity with The Search for a Nonviolent Future and/or other resources on the Metta Center for Nonviolence’s website<br />